Being aware of these Big Time mistakes will help ensure you receive top dollar for your property when the time comes to sell your property!

 Sellers often unwittingly spend thousands of dollars doing the wrong upgrades to their property prior to attempting to sell in the mistaken belief that they will recoup this cost.
 If you are upgrading your property for your personal enjoyment – fine.
 But if you are thinking of selling, you should be aware that only certain upgrades are cost effective.
 Always consult with your Real Estate Agent BEFORE committing to upgrading your property.

-4. Choosing the wrong Agent or choosing for the wrong reasons.
+4. According to a post on digitalestate.co.nz, choosing the wrong Agent or choosing for the wrong reasons.

 Many property owners list with the agent who tells them the highest price.
 You need to choose an experienced agent with the best marketing plan to sell your property.
 In the real estate business, an agent with many successfully closed transactions usually costs the same as someone who is inexperienced.
 That experience could mean a higher price at the negotiating table, selling in less time, and with a minimum amount of hassles.

 Buying a property is an emotional decision.
 Buyers like to “try on” a property and see if it is comfortable for them.
 It is difficult for them to do if you follow them around pointing out every improvement that you made.
 Good Real Estate Agents let the buyers discover the property on their own, pointing out only features they are sure are important to them.
 Many sales are lost by overselling.
 If buyers think they are paying for features that are not particularly important to them personally, they will reject the property in favour of a less expensive property without the features.

 6. Failing to take the first offer seriously.